-- (a) Where a Building Solution is proposed to comply with the Deemed-to-Satisfy Provisions, Performance Requirement NSW J(A)P1 is satisfied by complying with NSW J(A)1.1 and NSW J(A)1.2. - (b) Where a Building Solution is proposed as an Alternative Solution to the Deemed-to-Satisfy Provisions of NSW J(A)1.1 and NSW J(A)1.2, the relevant Performance Requirements must be determined in accordance with A0.10.
+- (a) Where a Deemed-to-Satisfy Solution is proposed, Performance Requirement NSW J(A)P1 is satisfied by complying with NSW J(A)1.1 and NSW J(A)1.2. - (b) Where a Performance Solution is proposed, the relevant Performance Requirements must be determined in accordance with A0.7.

-- (a) The Deemed-to-Satisfy Provisions only apply to thermal insulation in a Class 2 building or Class 4 part of a building where a development consent or complying development certificate specifies that the insulation is to be provided as part of the development. - (b) In (a), development consent and complying development certificate, have the meaning given to these terms by the Environmental Planning and Assessment Act 1979.

-(c) The Deemed-to-Satisfy provisions of this Part for thermal breaks apply to all Class 2 buildings and Class 4 parts.
+- (a) The Deemed-to-Satisfy Provisions only apply to thermal insulation in a Class 2 building or Class 4 part of a building where a development consent or complying development certificate specifies that the insulation is to be provided as part of the development. - (b) In (a), development consent and complying development certificate, have the meaning given to these terms by the Environmental Planning and Assessment Act 1979. - (c) The Deemed-to-Satisfy provisions of this Part for thermal breaks apply to all Class 2 buildings and Class 4 parts.

-Class 2 buildings and Class 4 parts of buildings must comply with the national BCA provisions of J0.2(b) to (e) - except that the reference to "Where required" in J1.2 is deemed to refer to "Where a development consent specifies that insulation is to be provided as part of the development."
+The sole-occupancy units of a Class 2 building and a Class 4 part of a building must comply with the national BCA provisions of J0.2(b) to (e) - except that the reference to "Where required" in J1.2 is deemed to refer to "Where a development consent or a complying development certificate specifies that insulation is to be provided as part of the development."